mozman/ezdxf/docs/source/dxfinternals/datamodel.rst

 The TABLES section got a new BLOCK_RECORD table - see :ref:`Block Management Structures` for more information.

 The BLOCKS sections is mostly the same, but with handles, owner tags and new ENTITY types.
-Not active paper space layouts store their content also in the BLOCKS section - see :ref:`Layout Management Structures` for more information.
+Not active paperspace layouts store their content also in the BLOCKS section - see :ref:`Layout Management Structures` for more information.

 The ENTITIES section is also mostly same, but with handles, owner tags and new ENTITY types.